cjessett/phase-4/week-7/friday.md

 * Task 6: Construct Node-driven test sandbox in which to run failing tests
 * Task 7: Use ES6 to remediate failing unit tests and are introduced to several structures of ES6

-## Lecture 1 (~ 60m) (mid-morning)
+## Morning Breakout

-* **Q&A**
+* **Q&A on Video Content:**
   * Task 1: Use `node` to execute a file of JavaScript; to run a REPL
   * Task 2: Configure a directory ready for using Node and NPM
   * Task 3: Discover documentation in Node docs for working with filesystem
   * Task 4: Build a simple Unix-based utility using Node + NPM and JavaScript
   * Task 5: Extend a simple Unix application with an NPM-based package

-## Lecture 2: Q&amp;A : Construct Node-driven test sandbox in which to run failing test (~30m)
+* Brief Demo: Creating a small Unix App with Node + NPM

-* Task 6: Construct Node-driven test sandbox in which to run failing tests
+## Morning Breakout

-* Task 7: Use ES6 to remediate failing unit tests and are introduced to several structures of ES6
+* Brief Demo: Creating a small Unix App with Node + NPM

 **Challenges**